Items filtered by date: January 2024

 Work-related foot injuries can be broadly categorized into two groups.
 The first group encompasses injuries caused by punctures, crushing, sprains, and cuts.
 The second group consists of injuries resulting from slips, trips, and falls.
 While slips and falls may not always lead to foot injuries, neglecting foot safety significantly contributes to these accidents.
 These two categories do not cover all workplace foot issues.
 Workers also frequently experience conditions such as calluses, ingrown toenails, or general foot fatigue.
 While these may not be classified as occupational injuries, they can have serious implications for health and safety on the job.
 These issues cause discomfort, pain, and fatigue, making workers more susceptible to muscle and joint injuries.
 Furthermore, tired workers who are also in pain are less attentive and more prone to unsafe actions, increasing the likelihood of accidents in the workplace.
 If you have sustained a work-related foot injury, or are concerned about this problem, it is suggested that you schedule an appointment with a podiatrist who can address any issues you may have.

 While working on the feet, it is important to take the proper care of them.
-For more information about working on your feet, contact one of our doctors from Andrea Hyperbaric Wound Care & Podiatry Center.
+For more information about working on your feet, contact one of our doctors from Andrea Hyperbaric Wound Care & Health Center.
 Our doctors will treat your foot and ankle needs.

 Working on Your Feet